What is Asset Protection All About?

 Protection from bad decisions often involves holding funds in trust, so that someone other than the beneficiary can manage the assets and avoid poor decisions.

 In terms of protection from a lawsuit, depending on the type of asset involved and how it is held, it may be more or less at risk.
-This often plays itself out in bankruptcy court, since if your debts exceed your assets you can avoid paying some of your debts by declaring bankruptcy.
-The federal and state bankruptcy laws provide certain exemptions, typically for homes and retirement accounts.
+This often plays itself out in bankruptcy court, since if your debts exceed your assets, you can avoid paying some of your debts by declaring bankruptcy.
+Federal and state bankruptcy laws provide certain exemptions, typically for homes and retirement accounts.
 Trusts and forms of corporate ownership are generally used for lawsuit protection.

 The other legal concept that often comes into play involves laws against fraudulent conveyance.
 Many debtors and potential debtors attempt to protect their assets by transferring them out of their names, often to spouses, other family members or certain trusts.
 They can do so to avoid future claims, but not to avoid current or anticipated debts.
-Creditors can use the fraudulent conveyance laws to claw back transferred assets.
+Creditors can use fraudulent conveyance laws to claw back transferred assets.

 Protection of assets so that beneficiaries can qualify for public benefits usually involves the use of trusts—the type of trust depending on the type of benefit at issue and the source of the funds or assets meant to be protected.
 (You can read more about this under our Long-Term Care Planning and Special Needs Planning categories.)